Can Your Diet Reduce Your Chances of Alzheimer’s?

 As to milk and dairy products, these have been found to contain certain long-chain polyunsaturated fatty acids that nourish nerve cells.
 Studies with infants have found that these type of fatty acids promote brain and nerve cell development.
 And assuming the dairy product is fermented, there is a reduction of casein and lactose – as casein has been linked in other research with increased cancer incidence.

 As to soybeans, numerous studies have shown soy is heart-healthy, reduces the risk of cancer and its phytoestrogens help balance hormone levels among the aging.
 Soy provides all the essential amino acids, making it a complete protein.
 Non-GMO, organic soybeans are not only nutritious, but they have a solid scientific basis for being healthy.
 This is especially true for fermented soy products, such as tofu, natto and tempeh.
-(Read the phytic acid section of this article for information about phytate).
+(Read more research about phytic acid.)

 This and other studies give us a mature view of how our dietary habits today will effect our future.
 Diets that produce high levels of oxidative free radicals have been shown to produce a higher risk of not just cardiovascular disease, but also dementia, because what damages the heart and blood vessels can also damage brain and nerve cells.
 And when it comes to blood flow, brain cells will suffer first when arteries become clogged.